 Jacqueline Roper, Food Drives Chair

 Jacqueline came to Charlottesville in 1999 as an English major at UVA.
-After graduation she dabbled in book selling, nannying, production assisting and teaching until she found her true calling and earned her degree in Nursing.
+After graduation, she dabbled in book selling, nannying, production assisting and teaching until she found her true calling and earned her Nursing degree.
 She joined the UVA Health System in 2012 where she has been recognized for her compassionate care and teamwork.
-Her need to give to others extends to the greater community of Charlottesville, that she calls home, and began volunteering 5 years ago for the EFN as a bagger.
-She is excited to start 2018 as the Food Drives Chair after having successfully recruited friends and coworkers into various food drives over the years, she is excited to take on the role of Food Drives Chair for EFN.
-When she makes time for herself, you can find her reading, kayaking or around town listening to live music
+Her need to give back extends to the greater Charlottesville community, and in 2013 she began volunteering for the EFN as a bagger.
+After having successfully recruited friends and coworkers into various food drives over the years, she is excited to take on the role of Food Drives Chair for EFN.
+When she makes time for herself, you can find her reading, kayaking or around town listening to live music.

 Carolyn Rathbun George, Distribution and Milk Chair

 Born in Charlottesville but having moved to Texas as a toddler, Carolyn has gone from El Paso to Lubbock, Austin to Philadelphia, and finally back to Charlottesville three years ago to begin the next chapter in her life.
 She immediately began volunteering at The Haven.
 While there, she met a wonderful friend who invited her to volunteer at the Emergency Food Network.
 Carolyn has worked in distribution ever since.
 She also works part time and dabbles in art.

 Gwen Goodkin, Office Chair